MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-files-and-logging.md

 - For 64-bit and 32-bit operating systems: **%localappdata%\Microsoft\MSIP**

-## Usage logging for the Azure Information Protection unified labeling scanner (Public preview)
+## Usage logging for the Azure Information Protection scanner (Public preview)

 Scanner activities are logged to the following local Windows event log: **Applications and Services Logs** > **Azure Information Protection Scanner**